christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/ONLINE-MACHINE-LEARNING-AND-ONLINE-TECHNIQUE-WITH-REAL-DATA/README.md

   <img alt="KMeans Clustering with scikit-learn and  K=5" src="https://github.com/madou-sow/OnlineML_ESP32/blob/main/Data-processing-with-Arduino-IDE-and-IOT/ONLINE-MACHINE-LEARNING-AND-ONLINE-TECHNIQUE-WITH-REAL-DATA/images/algokmeansk5data5120w512k4.png" width=70% height=70%  title="KMeans Clustering with scikit-learn and  K=5"/>

 ###### **Applying KMeans Clustering with scikit-learn and  K=5**

+the scatter plots in the form of a cloud of points thus show how the Temperature variable is affected by the CO2 concentration variable.
+Lon cannot deduce either a linear or non-linear correlation.
+While we observe a linear evolution of the 5 centroids